odoo/documentation/content/applications/finance/fiscal_localizations/brazil.rst

 Tax calculations on invoices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Trigger an |API| call to calculate taxes on a customer invoice automatically with AvaTax any of the
+Trigger an |API| call to calculate taxes on a customer invoice automatically with AvaTax in any of
-following ways:
+the following ways:

 - **Manual trigger**
     Click on :guilabel:`Compute Taxes Using AvaTax`.